Andrés Escobar: International career

-Own goal incident and subsequent death
+Death

+Killing

 Escobar's own goal occurred in Colombia's second group match against host nation the United States during the 1994 FIFA World Cup.
 Stretching to block a cross from American midfielder John Harkes, he inadvertently deflected the ball into his own net.
 This gave the U.S. a 1–0 lead in an eventual 2–1 victory.
 This meant that in order to advance to the next round, Colombia needed to defeat Switzerland in their final group match and also needed the United States to defeat Romania in the concurrent match in order to have a chance at advancing.
-Colombia ended up defeating Switzerland 2-0 but Romania's 1–0 victory over the United States meant Colombia was eliminated from the tournament finishing bottom of group A.
+Colombia ended up defeating Switzerland 2–0 but Romania's 1–0 victory over the United States meant Colombia was eliminated from the tournament finishing at the bottom of group A.

 After the tournament, Escobar decided to return to Colombia instead of visiting relatives in Las Vegas, Nevada.
-On the evening of 1 July 1994, five days after the elimination of Colombia from the World Cup, Escobar called his friends, and they went to a bar in the El Poblado neighbourhood in Medellín.
+On the evening of July 1, 1994, five days after the elimination of Colombia from the World Cup, Escobar called his friends, and they went to a bar in the El Poblado neighbourhood in Medellín.
 Then they went to a liquor store.
 Shortly afterwards, they arrived at the El Indio nightclub.
 His friends split up.
 At approximately 3:00 the next morning, Escobar was alone in the parking lot of El Indio, in his car, when three men appeared.
 They began arguing with him.
 Two of the men took out handguns.
-Escobar was shot six times with a .38 caliber pistol.
-It was reported that the killer shouted "¡Gol!" ("Goal!") after every shot, once for each time a football commentator had said it during the broadcast.
-The group then drove away in a Toyota pick-up truck, leaving Escobar to bleed to death.
-Escobar was taken to the hospital where he died 45 minutes later, he was 27 years of age.
+Escobar was shot six times with a .38 caliber Llama-brand revolver.
+It was reported that the killer shouted "¡Gol!" ("Goal!") after every shot.
+The group then drove away in a Toyota pick-up truck, leaving Escobar mortally wounded.

+Escobar was taken to the hospital where he died 45 minutes later; he was 27 years old.

 The murder was widely believed to be a punishment for the own goal.
 In the UK, the BBC issued a public apology after its football pundit Alan Hansen commented during the World Cup's Round of 16 match between Argentina and Romania that "The Argentine defender warrants shooting for a mistake like that," on 3 July, a day after the murder of Escobar.

 Escobar's funeral was attended by more than 120,000 people.
-Every year people honour Escobar by bringing photographs of him to matches.
+Every year, people honour Escobar by bringing photographs of him to matches.
 In July 2002, the city of Medellín unveiled a statue in honour of his memory.